australiangreens/agvrules/docs/constitution/01-fundamental-matters.md

     (4)	The eligibility requirements to vote in a preselection are in Schedule 8.

-    (5)	Each member who holds public o+ce must advocate and vote for the implementation of the policies of the Party, except that, if they have a conscientious objection to a policy, they may vote in accordance with their conscience.
+    (5)	Each member who holds public office must advocate and vote for the implementation of the policies of the Party, except that, if they have a conscientious objection to a policy, they may vote in accordance with their conscience.

     (6)	Where there are two or more members who hold public office in a particular council or parliament, they must make every effort to reach consensus on each substantive matter before them.